perracodex/kotlin-snowflake-id/README.md

-# Snowflake in Kotlin
+# Snowflake in Kotlin for Ktor.

 A [SnowflakeFactory](https://github.com/perracolabs/Snowflake/blob/main/SnowflakeFactory.kt) to generate unique snowflake IDs in Kotlin.
-Suitable for ktor and distributed systems.
+Suitable for [Ktor](https://ktor.io/) and distributed systems.

 For the ID reverse parser, [Kotlinx](https://github.com/Kotlin/kotlinx.serialization) is used for serializaiton and [Date](https://github.com/Kotlin/kotlinx-datetime) types.
 So, the next dependencies must be included unless you ammed the code to use your own serialization solution and concrete Date types: